nittaya-a/search_feature_test/README.md

 # search_feature_test
+> Before run the automation script, you should install these libralies:
+> - RequestsLibrary
+> - Collections
+> - JSONLibrary
+> - SeleniumLibrary
+> - RPA.Browser.Selenium
+> - BuiltIn
+>
-Run automate script by this command on terminal:  robot --outputdir .\result  .\testcases
+> Run the automatation script by this command on terminal:
+>
+>> `robot --outputdir .\result  .\testcases`